Hong Kong police briefly turn water cannon on protesters, fire tear gas

 The vast majority marched peacefully.

 Police had warned earlier they would launch a “dispersal operation” and told people to leave.
-Hundreds remained long after dusk fell.
+Hundreds remained long after dusk fell, discussing what to do next.

 “Some radical protesters have removed railings ... and set up barricades with water-filled barriers, bamboo sticks, traffic cones and other objects,” they said in a statement.